denten-books/plain-text/3-projection.md

 measure of arbitrary synchronicity between human and machine.

 Conventional notions of digital being further conflate the discrete nature of digital media with human debasement, following the logic by which the perceived material impoverishment in one sphere leads to the implied spiritual impoverishment in the other.
 The sentiment is everywhere in the popular press, having deep intellectual roots in the history of thinking about technology.
 Philosophers of technology from Heidegger to Kittler advance a powerful "hermeneutics of suspicion" towards mechanization, digitization, and the subsequent computability of human experience.
 To take that tradition seriously is to direct hermeneutic suspicion to aspects of digital being that have meaningful socio-political consequences.
 If, as the case of motion blur suggests, human experience is already and always "born digital," that is, discrete and differentiated throughout, we must find ways of advancing critique along theoretical distinctions that better capture the instrumental reality of media practice.
-Nostalgia for "analog" oneness and continuity should itself fall under the critical purview, examined alongside media marketing slogans advertising gapless playback and lossless file formats.
+Nostalgia for "analog" oneness and continuity should itself fall under the critical gaze, examined alongside media marketing slogans advertising gapless playback and lossless file formats.
 Digitality, as I will argue for the duration of the book, constitutes a part of the human condition worthy of conservation.
 But, what I mean by "digital being" relates to the practice of buying "digital cameras" or to promoting the "digital humanities" in name only.
-To perceive what is at stake, we must do much more to disambiguate digital cognates: electronic, binary, and computational.
+To perceive what is at stake, we must do much more to disambiguate the digital cognates: electronic, binary, and computational.

-## 3.4 We Have Always Been Digital
+## We Have Always Been Digital

+Weak transition.
 Let us start with digital representation expressed more formally, as done in computer science, aesthetics, and the philosophy of information.